hetya/Override/level09/resources/README.md

 0x7fffffffe5c8: 0x37674136
 ```

+Since we are on 64-bit the return address is in `$rsp`
 Putting this in [wiremask](https://wiremask.eu/tools/buffer-overflow-pattern-generator/) give us an offset of `200`

 Now that we have the offset, we get the address of the function `secret_backdoor` that allow use to launch a command